ElyasCore/Simple-Calculator/README.md

-# Simple Calculator
+Simple Calculator

-A simple Java console calculator that performs basic arithmetic operations.
+A console-based calculator that performs basic arithmetic operations using two numbers and a selected operator.

-### Built with
-- Java
-- IntelliJ IDEA

-### Version
-v1.0

-> First version — built while learning Java fundamentals.
+The program validates the selected operation and handles division by zero by requesting a valid second number.

+Concepts Practiced

+Scanner · Variables · if/else · switch · while · break · Input Validation